oitee/oitee.github.io/_posts/2022-02-10-transactions-and-phantom-reads.md

 Here's the GitHub Repository hosting the project: [https://github.com/oitee/meetings](https://github.com/oitee/meetings)

-The key design goal of this project is that the system should go from one valid state to another valid state, i.e., there should be no inconsistent state of the system even if many users are trying to make simultaneous changes.

-The system guarantees that a meeting should be permitted to be scheduled **only if** every participating user and the respective room have no time-slot conflict (explained below).
+The system guarantees that a meeting should be permitted to be scheduled **only if** every participating user and the respective room have no time-slot conflict.
 Even if one entity has a conflict, the system will reject the request for setting up the meeting and prompt the user to try again.

 For the purposes of time-slot conflict-resolution, the system treats users and rooms alike.
-In other words, there is no distinction made between a 'user' and a 'room', when the system checks if there is a time-slot conflict.

 ### Resolving Time-Slot Conflicts